Indexly Developer Guide

 Backup/restore backup/cli.py, backup/restore.py, backup/compress.py Full/incremental backup and restore workflows

-Monitoring watcher.py, observers/runner.py Live folder watch and observer-based audits
+Monitoring watcher.py, observers/runner.py, observers/registry.py Live folder watch, semantic observer runs, event callbacks, metrics, and audits

 Dependency Policy (Important)